 What Forms Of Gambling Are Legal In California?

 California is one of the few states to have several forms of legal gambling available to its residents.
 Player banked card rooms are widespread throughout the state.
-These cards rooms the house only takes a small fee per hand and instead of playing against the house, players play against other players.
+In these cards rooms, the house only takes a small fee per hand, and instead of playing against the house, players play against other players.

 What Is Charitable Gambling?

 Limited to bingo, raffles, pull tabs, and scratchers, charitable gambling allows charity groups (rather than casinos) to provide these specific gambling activities.
 With charitable gaming, the house takes may only go towards established charitable causes.